5 Essential Nutrients You May Be Missing From Your Diet

 How to complete magnesium deficiency?
 Magnesium should be consumed mostly through vegetable: beans, green vegetables, nuts, seeds, almonds, avocados and whole grains such as whole wheat bread and brown rice.

 Vitamin D is very important in the absorption of calcium in the body and helps maintaining bone density.

-How do you identify vitamin D deficiency? vitamin D deficiency can lead to decreased bone density and affects the function of the thyroid gland, which located in the neck and is responsible for body metabolism.
-Lack of vitamin D is very common today in the Western world, partly due to the use of sunscreen and less sun exposure that helps make vitamin D into its active form.
-Other reasons are functional problems of the liver and kidneys that help to make the vitamin obtained from food into its active form in the body.
+How do you identify vitamin D deficiency? vitamin D deficiency can lead to decreased bone density and affects the function of the thyroid gland, which is located in the neck and is responsible for body metabolism.
+Lack of vitamin D is very common today in the Western world, partly due to the use of sunscreen and less sun exposure.
+Other reasons for this deficiency are functional problems of the liver and kidneys (both help to transform the vitamin obtained from food into its active form in the body).
 You can check the level of vitamin D in a simple blood test.
-Read more about

 How to complete vitamin D deficiency?
-After consulting your physician and dietitian, you can take powder or capsules.
+After consulting with your physician, you can take is as a supplement.
 You can also get it from the following food sources: fish, dairy products fortified with vitamin D and eggs.

 To summarize, periodic blood tests and ensuring balanced menu can help to prevent many of these common nutritional deficiencies of vitamins and minerals and maintain quality of life and well-being.

 There is another vitamin deficiency that can lead to a permanent brain damage, but is rarely diagnosed.
 Read more about it here: